WATER USE AUTHORIZATIONS

 (1) A request for a limited license shall be submitted on a form provided by the Water Resources Department, and shall be accompanied by the following:

 (a) The fee for examination and recording:

-(E) For all other limited license filings, $250 for the first point of diversion plus $25 for each additional point of diversion; and
+(E) For limited license applications, $280 for the first point of diversion plus $30 for each additional point of diversion; and

 (A) The locations of all proposed points of diversion referenced by coordinates or by bearing and distance to the nearest established or projected public land survey corner;